kleopatra999/Homebrew.jl/README.md

 If you already have something installed, and it is usable, (e.g. `BinDeps` can load it and it passes any quick internal tests the Package authors have defined) then `Homebrew.jl` won't try to install it. `BinDeps` always checks to see if there is a library in the current load path that satisfies the requirements setup by package authors, and if there is, it doesn't build anything.

+# TODO

+* Remove vast majority of formulae from `staticfloat/juliadeps`, as they are no longer needed now that we iterate over `deps_sorted()` and `--force-bottle` each one individually

+* Test on 0.3

+* Test on previous